Antiviral (film): Plot

-The next day, a severely ill Syd is approached by two men, who drive him to an undisclosed location where Hannah is actually still alive.
-Syd learns from Hannah's physician Dr. Abendroth that the virus infecting them both has been intentionally engineered with a security measure to prevent analysis, which explains why Syd's console was destroyed.
-Hannah's death was fabricated to protect her, but she is shown to be in the extreme stages of the illness, extremely weak and bleeding from her mouth.
-Dr. Abendroth reveals to Syd that the virus is a modified version of an illness that Hannah has had before, and that he himself has an infatuation with her, having had samples of her skin grafted to his own arm.
-He further suggests that since Syd unnecessarily injected himself with Hannah's blood, he too is "just another fan."
-As Syd's condition worsens, he returns to the Lucas Clinic, where he traces the original strain of the virus to Derek, who sold it to a rival company, Vole & Tesser.
+The next day, a severely ill Syd is approached by two men, who drive him to a secret location that houses Hannah.
+The celebrity, whose death was fabricated to protect her, is barely alive, extremely weak and bleeding from her mouth.
+Hannah's physician, Dr. Abendroth, reveals the virus infecting them has been engineered with a mechanism to prevent analysis, which broke Syd's console.
+It is, in fact, a modified version of an illness that Hannah has had before.
+Abendroth reveals his infatuation with Hannah, showing samples of her skin grafted to his own arm.
+He derides Syd as "just another fan."

+Syd returns to the Lucas Clinic, and traces the original strain of the virus to Derek, who sold it to a rival company, Vole & Tesser.
 Dr. Abendroth discovers that Vole & Tesser patented the modified strain, though their motives remain unclear.

-Before Syd can proceed further, he is abducted by Levine and incarcerated in a room where his deterioration and death will be broadcast on reality television to sate Hannah's fans, who could not witness her death.
-As Syd begins to show the final symptoms, he escapes by spearing Levine in the mouth with a syringe and holding a nurse hostage with his infected blood.
-After Syd realizes that Vole & Tesser infected Hannah to harvest their own patented pathogen from her, Syd contacts Tesser and negotiates a deal.
-The film closes with a virtual reality version of Hannah that advertises her "Afterlife" exclusively from Vole & Tesser.
-Syd is shown working for Vole & Tesser, where Hannah's cells have been replicated to form a distorted cell garden from Astral Bodies' celebrity meat technology.
+Before Syd can proceed further, he is abducted by Levine.
+Syd is put in a room where his deterioration and death will be broadcast on reality television to sate Hannah's fans, who could not witness her death.
+As Syd begins to show the final symptoms, he escapes by stabbing Levine in the mouth with a syringe and holding a nurse hostage with his infected blood.
+After Syd realizes that Vole & Tesser infected Hannah to harvest their own patented pathogen from her, Syd contacts them and negotiates a deal.

+Some time later, a virtual reality version of Hannah that advertises the "Afterlife" product, coming exclusively from Vole & Tesser.
+Syd now works for Vole & Tesser, where Hannah's cells have been replicated to form a distorted cell garden from Astral Bodies' celebrity meat technology.
 Viruses injected into her system are sold.
 Syd demonstrates a new virus as he sticks a needle into a genetically created arm.
 Later, while alone, Syd cuts the arm and drinks the flowing blood; it is revealed the arm is in fact Hannah's, as her deformed face and body are shown to be in the Cell Garden chamber.